Comments

 In short, I apologize if my games' original experience is hampered in any way because of the updated soundtrack, please know I have done my best to separate my games from this and their original commissioned soundtracks, and have been moving forward since I've been made aware.

-Deleted 297 days ago
+Deleted 1 year ago

 In short, I am no longer working with the previous composer and have already updated the commissioned soundtracks used in all my projects.